How to End a Gay “Friends with Benefits” Relationship on Good Terms

 5. Be understanding if they’re upset.

 Your decision to change the terms of your connection to your FWB most likely isn’t the result of a snap decision you made for no good reason.
-You’ve probably been thinking about doing this for a while, so you’ve had plenty of Two gay men arguing in bedtime to comes to grips with the impending change, get used to the idea, and see the benefits of moving on to something else.
+You’ve probably been thinking about doing this for a while, so you’ve had plenty of time to comes to grips with the impending change, get used to the idea, and see the benefits of moving on to something else.
 Make sure you keep in mind that your friend hasn’t had that same privilege.

 It’s certainly possible that he sees it coming or has been thinking of proposing something similar for a while, but there’s also a good chance this will be total news to him.
 Even if he totally understands, he might also be upset.
 Do your best to be as understanding as possible.
 You never know when a FWB might have developed feelings neither of you knew were there.